FRIDAY MORNINGS AT NINE is a standalone women’s fiction story about:

 Their other-centric behavior at home (even acknowledging that their manner of servitude took different forms) had been an undercurrent in all their lives.
-It ran below the daily ticker tape of familial activity like an obligatory, perfunctory mechanism.
-Each had spent years doing little else, and almost as many repressing her resentment.
+It ran below the daily tickertape of familial activity like an obligatory, perfunctory mechanism.
+Each had spent years accommodating her family, and almost as many repressing her resentment.

 Of course, the suburban residents nearby would not have guessed this.
 They didn’t know these women, however dissimilar in temperament and appearance, had long ago agreed the world should be wary of pleasers who’d been burnt out by a lifetime of catering to others.
 But, even had they been privy to the ladies’ café conversations (which they most assuredly were not), they would’ve assumed if anyone were to bring up the subject of infidelity it would’ve been Tamara.